laurennoell/Lariat-Crafting/README.md

                looking for.
 For example, Vaereth can make crit gems.
 This means he can make the gem which gives you 75 primary stat
                66 critical strike (called Inscribed Illimited Diamond).
 All of these gems are called (*something*) Illimited Diamond and the type gem they are is determined by their secondary stat.

+### Important
+When you're sending in your crafting order for the unique gem, most crafters can guarantee a rank 3 gem with rank 2 illimited diamond

 ### Okay that was a lot of information but what gems should I actually then get?